hanmd82/loopback.io/pages/en/lb4/Decorators.md

 ## Route Decorators
 - `@get`, `@post`, `@put`, `@patch`, `@del`

-  Register route for a controller by rest decorator, for their usage, refer to [Routing to Controllers](controllers.htm#Routing-to-Controllers)
+  Register route for a controller by REST decorator, for their usage, refer to [Routing to Controllers](controllers.htm#Routing-to-Controllers)

 - `@api`